uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### Bike-Share usage in London and Taipei

 The raw data is collected from the respective cities open data sites.

 [London](https://cycling.data.tfl.gov.uk/)

 [Taipei](https://data.taipei/#/dataset?topic=topic-transportation)

 The data has been reformatted into CSV in order to be easier to use and compare.
-The content is unchanged.This gives The columns in the data comprise:
+The content is unchanged.
+This gives The columns in the data comprise:

 ##### 1.rental_id -